tsgouros09/Attentive-MultiResUNet/code/README.md

-In this folder you can find the python code for MultiResUNet.
+In this folder you can find the python code for Attentive MultiResUNet.

 Before training a model open the settings.py file and change the path for MUSDB18 to where it's located in your drive.
 You can also change the parameters in settings.py file to your preference.